serhii-londar/open-source-mac-os-apps/README.md

 List of awesome open source applications for macOS.
 This list contains a lot of native and cross-platform apps.
 The main goal of this repository is to find open source and free apps and start contributing.

-You can see which in which language an app is written.
+You can see in which language an app is written.
 Curently there are following languages:

 - ![CIcon] - C language.
 - ![CppIcon] - C++ language.